 Approximately 25% of new incoming students are appointed to Research Assistantships at the point of admission.

 In each "fellowship" year of your department's plan, you will receive funding that includes full tuition, fees (excluding late registration fees), and health insurance (the NYU graduate assistant health insurance plan).
 In addition, you will receive a living stipend payable in 9 monthly payments.
 You can use your tuition funding to study full time in the Fall, Spring, and Summer semesters (above 12 credits per term requires approval of your advisor).

 In each “scholarship” year of your department's plan, you will receive a scholarship only, which you can use for living expenses, including healthcare coverage (you may purchase the University's standard student health insurance).
-Typical scholarships are approximately $15,000 and are paid in two semester payments.
+Typical scholarships are paid in two semester payments.

 The preparation of PhD students as effective teachers for the academy is an essential element of most PhD programs.
 Many department plans incorporate teaching experience and teaching mentorship as a component of their PhD programs.
 Such preparation will further enhance your CV as you seek academic positions.
 Teaching may take the form of instructor of record, reader, grader, or academic advising.
 If you teach, you will be paid above the fellowship or scholarship package for any teaching you undertake, either as an adjunct or an hourly employee depending on the nature of the instructional activity.
 Instructors of record are paid as adjuncts, while readers, graders, and academic advisors are paid on an hourly basis.